joshfreeman00/GymFit/README.md

 * Unsplash - All the images used used within the web page were sourced from here.

 ## Acknowledgements
-* To create this website, I used material covered in the Full Stack Development course by Code Institute.
+* To create this website, I used material and infomation covered in the Full Stack Development course by Code Institute.
 As well as information from the gitSlack Community Channels, Stack Overflow and W3Schools.

-* Tim Nelson, my tutor, for reviewing my work and providing useful, help, feedback and advice.
+* Tim Nelson, my tutor, for reviewing my work and providing useful, help, feedback and advice throughout.